MobileLLM/DroidTask_DataOverview/README.md

 To understand this, the `record` does a step that "Click on the Search button, and input 'Clock' into it".
 What's more, if there is no input, the `input` will be set to `null`.

-> The `state_str` was deprecated.
-You just need to use the new one to match the states.

 ## utgs